St. Vincent de Paul

 Who: Shoppers and Servers - The shoppers purchase and donate specific food items.
 Servers go downtown and lend a helping hand.
 We recommend servers be in the 7th grade or older.

-This ministry is a success because of the loving people who shop and lend a helping hand to serve those who have fallen on difficult times.
-Thank you for your generous gift of your time, talent, and treasures.
+This ministry is a success because of the loving people who shop and lend a helping hand to serve those who have fallen in difficult times.
+Thank you for your generous gift of time, talent, and treasures.

 "Prayer in Action is Love, and Love in Action is Service.
-Try to give unconditionally whatever a person needs in that moment."
+Try to give unconditionally whatever a person needs at that moment."
 St. Mother Teresa of Calcutta

 Cathedral Soup Kitchen

 Beginning in late November 2021, the Soup Kitchen at SS Peter & Paul Cathedral in Indianapolis will re-open for full service.
 Unfortunately, the COVID-19 pandemic resulted in a 20% loss of volunteers participating in our ministry.
 We need to rebuild our ministry to serve the hungry properly, so we need your help.